Sub-basins preprocessing

 • When choosing the output folder, it is recommended to use a folder that does not contain any spatial files, as using the same file names can lead to issues.

-• Optional: Choose ASCII-Output to input a filename for the .EZG-ASCII-file.
+• ASCII-Export: Choose ASCII-Output to input a filename for the .EZG-ASCII-file.

 • Output Parameters: